ieee8023/covid-chestxray-dataset/README.md

 #### 🛑 Note: please do not claim diagnostic performance of a model without a clinical study!
 This is not a kaggle competition dataset.
-[Please read this paper about evaluation issues: https://arxiv.org/abs/2004.12823](https://arxiv.org/abs/2004.12823)
+Please read this paper about evaluation issues: [https://arxiv.org/abs/2004.12823](https://arxiv.org/abs/2004.12823) and [https://arxiv.org/abs/2004.05405](https://arxiv.org/abs/2004.05405)

 ## COVID-19 image data collection ([🎬 video about the project](https://www.youtube.com/watch?v=ineWmqfelEQ))